 Australia Zoo Wildlife Hospital

-In November 2008 we proudly opened a new facility to accommodate the demand for wildlife treatment and care.
-Today, the Australia Zoo Wildlife Hospital is the largest and busiest of its kind in the world.
+Steve and Terri renovated a small avocado packing shed into a wildlife hospital in 2004.
+In November 2008, this was proudly expanded into a larger treatment facility to accommodate the demand for wildlife treatment and care as well as to educate and inspire visitors to make a difference to our world through conservation.
+The Australia Zoo Wildlife Hospital is now one of the largest and busiest of its kind in the world.